chtoucas/Narvalo.NET/Issues.md

 ### Secure core assemblies.

+- Bug: The SecAnnotate output file does not seem to be created.
 - Improvement: Finish SecAnnotate.
 Requires to fully understand the security model of .NET (CAS, APTCA).
 - Improvement: Make sure a build fails when SecAnnotate does too.